 Scientific and other users with an interest in historic GNSS data older than 45 days should visit the NERC British Isles continuous GNSS Facility (BIGF) www.bigf.ac.uk, which is operated by Nottingham Geospatial Institute (www.nottingham.ac.uk/ngi) at the University of Nottingham.
 BIGF archives all OS active station data, along with data from other continuous GNSS (GPS+GLONASS) stations in the UK, holding data that go back as far as 1997, for some stations.

 OS Net reference station coordinate listing.
 This link opens up a comma delimited text file (15 KB) of ETRS89 coordinates of all OS Net stations, current and superceded.
 Coordinates are given as both cartesian (X, Y, Z) and geodetic (Lat, Long, Height).
 The OSGB36 National Grid km square reference and antenna height are also given.

 The 'current' receiver and antenna types for any data supplied are included in the RINEX headers (and can be seen using any standard text editor).
-For more details on a particular station, including a history of any changes in the receiver and antenna types, IGS-style station log files for all OS Net stations are available via NERC BIGF.
+For more details on a particular station, including a history of any changes in the receiver and antenna types see this summary table.
+Full IGS-style station log files for all OS Net stations are available to download via NERC BIGF.